Lucarda/pdvst3/README.md

 from the VST host.
 Values will be floats between 0 and 1 inclusive.
 * `svstparameter<integer>` : Use this symbol to send parameter values to the VST host.
 Values should be floats between 0 and 1 inclusive.
-* `svstdata` : Use this symbol to save a Pd list as "chunk" data in the host DAW's save file (see `PROGRAMSARECHUNKS` setting above).
+* `svstdata` : Use this symbol to save a Pd list in a preset or in the DAW project
-* `rvstdata` : Use this symbol to receive a Pd list of "chunk" data that was saved into the DAW file by your patch.
-Triggered at load time.
+* `rvstdata` : Use this symbol to receive a Pd list that was saved into the preset or the DAW project.
+Triggered at load time or when the preset gets loaded.
-* `rvstprognumber`: Use this symbol to receive program number changes from host.
-* `rvstprogname`: Use this symbol to receive program name changes from host.
-* `rvstplugname`: Use this symbol to receive plug & instance name from host
 * `vstTimeInfo`: (play head information support) :

 `vstTimeInfo.state`, `vstTimeInfo.tempo`, `vstTimeInfo.projectTimeMusic`,